padey/Prioritize-Like-Ike/README.md

 ## Privacy

 All your data is stored only in your browser's local storage.
 No data is sent to any server.

-## License

-MIT License

----

-Copy and paste this into your README.md file.